ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 ## Introduction

-This document represents the specification for Phase 1 of Ethereum 2.0 -- Shard Data Chains.
-Phase 1 depends on the implementation of [Phase 0 -- The Beacon Chain](0_beacon-chain.md).
+This document represents the specification for Phase 1 of Ethereum 2.0 -- Shard Data Chains, building upon the [phase 0](0_beacon-chain.md) specification.

 Ethereum 2.0 consists of a central beacon chain along with `SHARD_COUNT` shards.
 Phase 1 is primarily concerned with the construction, validity, and consensus on the _data_ of these shard chains.
 Phase 1 does not specify shard chain state execution or account balances.
 This is left for future phases.